anuragpratapg/CMOS_Full_Adder/README.md

 .end

- #  Calculation of Propagation delay and Power Consumption
+ #  Calculation of Propagation delay
  #  Conclusions
     The addition of single bit is achieved using 28T full adder.
 We get desired output waveform of Sum and Carry by applying appropriate input supply.